-- at least 45 minutes of uninterrupted free-play time - a scheduled sit down snack time including good hygiene handwashing skills - a large group circle time with songs and stories - small group invitations (facilitated or set-out by teachers) to introduce process art, math, language, science, sensory activities - washroom routine - gross motor activities on gym days
+- at least 1 hour minutes of uninterrupted free-play time - at least 30 minutes of gross motor play in the gym - a scheduled sit down snack time including good hygiene handwashing skills - a large group circle time with songs and stories - small group invitations (facilitated or set-out by teachers) to introduce process art, math, language, science, sensory activities - washroom routine on a personalized schedule

-Traditionally, the class splits into two groups on gym days when at maximum capacity.
+Traditionally, the class splits into two groups when at maximum capacity.
 It is at the teachers' discretion to maintain the class as a whole or split based on the needs of the children enrolled.